Home

 Projects

-Living and growing up in the Upper Murray means that we are always surrounded by nature's beauty, but the destruction caused by the 2019-20 bushfires became a real eye-opener for many.
 As a result the Upper Murray Youth Working Group decided that they wanted to learn more about the relationship between natural disasters and climate change, as well as ways they can be more sustainable in everyday life and create a positive future.

-What started in 2021 as an 'easy little project' to work on in between lockdowns has become much more!
-We have done plenty of research and experimentation into what it actually takes to pull together a full publication.
-Moving forward we are trying to create a supportive network of young photographers, journalists, and creatives who are willing to try new things in our community, and tell their story.
+What started in 2021 as an 'easy little zine project' in between lockdowns has become much more!
+We have done research and experimentation into what it actually takes to pull together a media publication, however need a group of passionate young people to take the lead if this is to progress.

 Our story